 “Just don’t be thick, Density, just please Jesus, don’t be thick.”

 But he was thick, that was the simple truth.
 Thick as thick could be.
 Not a glimmer of intelligence in his red haired skull and a face that didn’t conceal it.
 But it really didn’t matter.
 Fibrous wasn’t still putting up with him all these years out of love or loyalty – it was in the hands.
 Density O’Neill’s hands were smart and strong.
-They had old knowledge in them and they were the only parts of him that weren’t soft and mushy and indolent.
+They had old knowledge in them and they were the only part of him that wasn’t soft and mushy and indolent.
 They were hard as flint, wiry and agile and up to any task set before them.
 They were, in short, neck-breakers.

 The offer brought Fibrous back to the there and then.
 He replied with a look that could wet a bed so Density deftly capped the liqueur and put it beside the rest of his stores.
-He reached for the half-cucumber he’d been saving but then thought better of it and popped a Bullseye in his mouth instead.
+He reached for the half-cucumber he’d been saving but then thought better of it and popped a bullseye in his mouth instead.
 His hands snuggled deep in his sticky pockets as he indulged in a satisfied chuckle.

 “Whisht!” spat Fibrous, “get yourself ready.”

-To any other eyes the village would have appeared breathtakingly idyllic.
-Twinkling Christmas lights dipped hammock-like between the telegraph poles, glittering sentries keeping watch on the hodgepodge of dwellings and pubs and shops that nestled shoulder to shoulder along the gently meandering thoroughfare.
-A river outflanked the village at the southern end and so the road rose over a crude but functional humpbacked bridge over the sides of which many a merry drunk had fallen on their wobbly way home.
+To any other eyes, the village would have appeared breathtakingly idyllic.
+Twinkling Christmas lights dipped hammock-like between the telegraph poles, which served glittering sentries keeping watch on the hodgepodge of dwellings and pubs and shops that nestled shoulder to shoulder along the gently meandering thoroughfare.
+A river outflanked the village at the southern end and so the road rose across a crude but functional humpbacked bridge over the sides of which many a merry drunk had fallen on their wobbly way home.
 An early frost was already glistening on every available surface and stirred an urgency in Fibrous that was making him crankier by the minute.

 “Have you the Russian’s number lined up?” he barked at Density.